Wings over the Mississippi

 Accommodations: Light sleepers should avoid staying close to the rail line, on which trains thunder by all night.

 The Hotel de Ville in Alma is on Main Street and has five suites.
-Also on Main Street, the Blue Door Inn offers suites and apartments in three buildings.
+Also on Main Street, the five-bedroom Blue Door Inn is a vacation rental.

 The Tritsch House B&B is closer to the bluffs and has four rooms, three with double Jacuzzis, good for warming up after early-morning bird-watching.